4 movements to balance your yin yoga practice

 blog post four movements to balance your yin yoga jennifer raye

 Yin yoga relies on the theory that tissues need appropriate stress to become resilient, supple, and strong.
-Yin yoga puts pressure on the connective tissue and ligaments through holding passive postures, mostly on the floor, over a longer period of time.
-Holding poses in a more receptive way can also calm the nervous system, help us develop our meditation practice, and increase circulation of Prana or Qi through the energetic system of the body.
+Yin yoga puts pressure on connective tissue and ligaments by holding passive postures, mostly on the floor, for a longer period of time.
+Holding poses in a more receptive way can also calm the nervous system, help us develop our meditation practice, and increase the circulation of Prana or Qi through the body’s energetic system.

-Below you’ll find a yoga video with four movements you can easily incorporate into any yoga practice.
-These movements will help to create strength and stability in a few key areas that tend to be weak in yin yogis especially.
+Below, you’ll find a yoga video featuring four movements you can easily incorporate into any practice.
+These movements will help build strength and stability in a few key areas that tend to be particularly weak among yin yogis.
 Use these movements before or during your yoga practice, or use them on their own.

 Clamshell

-This movement helps to strengthen the compartment of the outer hip.
-It creates stability in and around the hip, pelvis, and legs.
-Clamshell is especially helpful if there’s weakness in the gluteus medius or gluteus maximus (butt muscles), or if there’s been over stretching in the groin or hip from the category of poses usually called “hip openers”.
+This movement helps strengthen the outer hip compartment.
+It provides stability to the hip, pelvis, and legs.
+Clamshell is especially helpful if there’s weakness in the gluteus medius or gluteus maximus (butt muscles), or if there’s been overstretching in the groin or hip from the category of poses usually called “hip openers”.

-Lay on your side, hug your knees up towards you, and stack your hips, feet, and knees.
-Keep the edges of your feet together and lift your top knee off your bottom knee.
-To make this movement more demanding use a resistance band around the thighs.
+Lie on your side, hug your knees up towards you, and stack your hips, feet, and knees.
+Keep your feet together and lift your top knee off your bottom knee.
+To make this movement more demanding, use a resistance band around the thighs.
 Do 10-15 repetitions.

 Active Bridge Pose

-This movement helps strengthen the back line (posterior chain) of the body, in particular the glutes and hamstrings.
+This movement helps strengthen the posterior chain (back line) of the body, particularly the glutes and hamstrings.
 This is especially helpful if there has been an emphasis on stretching the back line with forward folding.

-To focus this movement on strengthening the glutes and hamstrings, come onto your back, bend your legs and plant your feet about feet hip distance apart.
+To focus this movement on strengthening the glutes and hamstrings, lie on your back, bend your legs, and plant your feet about hip-distance apart.
 Bring your arms to your sides.
 As you lift your hips, press your heels into the floor and engage your glutes (butt muscles).
-Without lifting your feet, image you’re pulling or “scrubbing” your heels into your body.
-Hold the pose then slowly lower.
+Without lifting your feet, imagine you’re pulling or “scrubbing” your heels into your body.
+Hold the pose, then slowly lower.

 Practice different angles by walking your feet away at varying distances.
 Practice the same movement as you lift the hips and engage the back body.